We just returned from another amazing trip to Jamaica and our 14th visit to the Jewel Dunn’s River Beach Resort & Spa (or JDR as many of us know it)!

 In the “back” of the property you will find the gym.
 The equipment has been recently upgraded.
-There are two treadmills, two elliptical machines, and four stationary bikes.
+There are two treadmills, two elliptical machines, and several stationary bikes.
 There are also free weights and weight machines.

 Throughout the property you will find other activities such as large chess boards, darts, and shuffle board.